TheTrio/SlickConvert/README.md

 Despite the market being full of several video/audio converters, there is a serious lack of software which is both powerful and easy to use.
 SlickConvert provides users with all the features they need without overwhelming them.
 This makes SlickConvert perfect for everyday users who're not looking for very advanced features.

+At the same time, SlickConvert is capable of handling multiple threads at the same time.
+Depending on your machine, this might reduce convertion time by a large factor.

 ## What does it use

 Apart from being created using the JavaFX framework, SlickConvert uses a variety of other libraries and software in order to make the best product possible.
 These are listed below